frkatona/ObsidianSync/Music/Eric Performance.md

 	 - finish rewriting A# to F# instead of vice versa
 	 - Bb in the instrumental should a B
 	 - Change first instrumental to 2x instead of 3x
- - hypno-state
+ - Hypno-state
-	 - wind down slow for the very last note
+	 - Prechorus - the first sustained note in each lasts slightly longer than I expect (like 2.5 bars instead of 3?)
 	 - instrumental corrections
 		 - first line , the F-D transition is fast then hold the D until a C
 			 - and it only goes through all that 2x (not 8x)
 		 - second part is (2x) instead of (3x)
-		 - The first sustained note in each prechorus lasts slightly longer than I expect (like 2.5 bars instead of 3?)
+	 - wind down slow for the very last note

 ---
-### 9/27 Text
+## 9/27 Text Draft
 Thanks again for having me over for practice yesterday!
 As discussed, here's the setlist from my notes if you'd like to figure out your favorite order.
 It's just a 30 min set, so I imagine we'll be lucky to fit most of them in
 1) Revolving Door
 2) Coverup